-The center pad on the QFN package should be connected to digital ground (Vssd) for best mechanical, thermal, and electrical performance.
+- Pins are Do Not Use (DNU) on devices without USB.
+The pin must be left floating. - The center pad on the QFN package should be connected to digital ground (V{SSD}) for best mechanical, thermal, and electrical performance.
 If not connected to ground, it should be electrically floated and not connected to any other signal.
-PPins are Do Not Use (DNU) on devices without USB.
-The pin must be left floating.